 Instructions

-• Set instant pot to PORRIDGE mode for 10 minutes.
-When instant pot beeps, let the pressure release naturally.
-(If you do not plan to serve this right after cooking, then cook 6 minutes on PORRIDGE mode)
+• Set the Instant Pot to PORRIDGE mode for 10 minutes with the vent in sealing position.
+(If you do not plan to serve this right after cooking, then cook 6 minutes on Porridge mode, as the vermicelli softens and kheer thickens as it sits).

-• If needed, to get the desired consistency, cook on SAUTE mode for 2-3 mins.
-Or add more milk, mix and let it boil for a minute.
+• When the Instant Pot beeps, let the pressure release naturally.
+Then open the Instant Pot and stir the kheer gently.
+If needed, to get the desired consistency, cook on Saute mode for 2-3 minutes.
+Or add more milk, mix, and let it cook for a minute.
+Vermicelli Kheer is ready.
+Serve warm or chilled.

 Notes

-Important: Sanitize the instant pot thoroughly – the steel insert, lid, and sealing ring.
+Important: Sanitize the Instant Pot thoroughly – the steel insert, lid, and sealing ring.
 If you have an extra sealing ring for sweet foods, use it.

-Roasted Nuts: If you don’t have already roasted nuts.
-Add 1 tbsp of ghee to the instant pot and saute the nuts for about a minute.
+Roasted Nuts: If you want to use roasted nuts, add 1 tablespoon of ghee to the instant pot and saute the nuts for about a minute.
 Then, follow the recipe.

 Nutrition